Uemerson/go-roadmap/going-deeper/go-modules/README.md

     The Go standard library, for example, consists of many packages such as fmt, os, net, and so on.

-There is a single special package name, main.
-This package contains the `main()` function which is the entry point for a project.
+**There is a single special package name, main.** This package contains the `main()` function which is the entry point for a project.
 Every project meant to eventually become an executable must contain the `main()` function, and therefore the main package.

     It is a good practice to declare the main package file(s) at the project's root folder and other packages in their own directories.

+# Modules in Go

+A module is a collection of related Go packages that are versioned together as a single unit.
+Modules record precise dependency requirements and create reproducible builds.

+A Go module is defined by a go.mod file that resides at the root of the module's directory hierarchy.
+This file defines the module path, which is the import path prefix for all packages within the module.
+It specifies the dependencies of the module, including the required versions of other modules.

+    To summarize, while a package is a way of structuring and reusing code within a Go program, a module is a versioned collection of packages that also handles dependency management.

+# Naming Conventions for Modules

+In Go, `module names are used system-wide and therefore should be as specific as possible`, especially if you plan on distributing the module to other developers.
+The module name is specified in the go.mod file, which acts as the module's manifest and is located at the root of the module's directory hierarchy.

+- Module Path: The module path should be a globally unique identifier for the module.
+It typically takes the form of an internet domain name in reverse order, followed by the module name.
+For example, github.com/littlejohnny65/example-module.
+The module path is used as an import path when importing packages from the module.

+- Module Name: The module name is the last component of the module path.
+It should be short, descriptive, and adhere to Go's naming conventions.
+It is recommended to use lowercase letters with no underscores or mixedCaps.
+For example, examplemodule

+- Versioning: The module name itself does not include version information.
+The version of a module is specified separately in the go.mod file using a module version identifier, such as v1.2.3.
+The combination of the module path and the version identifier uniquely identifies a specific version of the module.

+It's important to choose meaningful and descriptive names for modules, as they are publicly identifiable and may be used as dependencies in other projects.
+Clear and consistent naming conventions help in understanding the purpose and context of a module.

 # References